Massive boson stars: Stability and GW emission in head-on mergers: Single Boson Stars

-In this section we show that massive boson stars with quartic self–interaction follow the same qualitative pattern.
-For fixed self–interaction strength $\lambda$, we construct equilibrium sequences by varying the central scalar amplitude $|\phi_c|$ and computing the corresponding mass $M(|\phi_c|)$.
-We then evolve these single–star configurations in full numerical relativity.
-No explicit perturbation is added to the initial data: small deviations from exact equilibrium arise from truncation error and residual constraint violations and act as generic perturbations.
-By monitoring whether a configuration remains long–lived and close to its initial equilibrium profile or instead undergoes collapse or large–amplitude migration, we identify stable and unstable segments along the sequence.
+In this section we show that massive boson stars with quartic self--interaction follow the same qualitative pattern.
+For fixed self--interaction strength $\lambda$, we construct equilibrium sequences by varying the central scalar amplitude $|\phi_c|$ and computing the corresponding mass $M(|\phi_c|)$.
+We then evolve these single-star configurations within the numerical-relativity framework using the Cartoon method.
+No explicit perturbation is added to the initial data; instead, small deviations from exact equilibrium arise from truncation error and residual constraint violations, and these deviations serve as generic perturbations.
+By monitoring whether a configuration remains long--lived and close to its initial equilibrium profile or instead undergoes collapse or large--amplitude migration, we identify stable and unstable segments along the sequence.

 Our results confirm that stability changes occur only at extrema of $M(|\phi_c|)$, and that, for the quartic model considered here, only the \emph{first} extremum corresponds to a change of stability; beyond this point, all subsequent critical points lie within the dynamically unstable regime.
 Massive boson stars thus provide an additional, independent example of the universal stability structure identified in Ref.~\cite{Santos:2024vdm}, now extended to the quartically self–interacting scalar model considered here.

 In the massive boson star model considered in this work, the scalar field potential is taken to be of the form \eqref{massiveV}, i.e. a polynomial potential containing only a mass term and a quartic self–interaction.
 For fixed \(\lambda\), the ground–state (\(n=0\)) boson stars form a one–parameter family of solutions labelled by the central amplitude \(|\phi_{\rm c}|\).
 The corresponding mass–central–amplitude relation \(M(|\phi_{\rm c}|)\) and compactness–central–amplitude relation \(\mathcal{C}(|\phi_{\rm c}|)\) are shown in Fig.~\ref{fig:mass_cbs}.
 Following the notation of Ref.~\cite{Ge:2024itl}, the extrema of \(M(|\phi_{\rm c}|)\) naturally divide the range of \(|\phi_{\rm c}|\) into several segments: regions~I and III satisfy \(\mathrm{d}M/\mathrm{d}|\phi_{\rm c}|>0\), whereas regions~II and IV satisfy \(\mathrm{d}M/\mathrm{d}|\phi_{\rm c}|<0\).
 In contrast to the oscillatory structure of the mass curve, within the parameter range explored in this work the compactness